ISHITA-ROY016/Expense-explorer/README.md

 ## Introduction
-**Expense-Explorer** is a Flutter app SDK to keep track of expenses in the span of a week.
+**Expense-Explorer** is a Flutter app APK to keep track of expenses in the span of a week.

 ## Key Features